ibm-cloud-docs/databases-for-mongodb/learn-high-availability.md

 Several minutes of database unavailability or connection interruptions are not expected.
 Open a [support ticket](https://cloud.ibm.com/unifiedsupport/cases/add) with details if you have time periods longer than a minute with no connectivity so we can investigate.

 ## High availability, disaster recovery, and SLA resources

+Issuing commands that break replication or force node shut down, such as `db.shutdown()`, will break the high availability of your database, void your SLA, and will require restoring from a backup.
+{: .important}

 {{site.data.keyword.databases-for-mongodb}} deployments conform to the {{site.data.keyword.cloud_notm}} Databases [HA, DR, and SLA](/docs/cloud-databases?topic=cloud-databases-ha-dr) information and terms.